Chapter 26 : Chapter Twenty-Six - Severus

 “I did that!” she exclaimed.

 “Do you mind if I dry us off?”
-I asked, hoping that she wouldn’t be offended that I wanted to remove the signs of her first magic so quickly.
+I asked, hoping she wouldn’t be offended that I wanted to remove the signs of her first real, spontaneous magic so quickly.

-This was the same sentence that she as a child had said to her mother as soon as they escaped the house that day, though then, of course, in the present tense.
-I continued to dry us and didn’t speak, wanting Avrille to have a chance to come to terms with the knowledge she had just regained.
+This was the same sentence that she, as a child, had said to her mother as soon as they escaped the house that day, though then, of course, in the present tense.
+I continued to dry us and didn’t speak, wanting Avrille to have a chance to come to terms with the knowledge she had just regained without any interruption.

 Avrille looked up and met my eyes.
-Her face was red and tearstained, but I had never seen her look more beautiful.
+Her face was flushed and tearstained, but I had never seen her look more beautiful.
 Somehow there was a clarity in her eyes that had never been there before.
 It was though a tiny flame were burning behind each iris.
-I reached down and brushed away stray strands of hair sticking to her cheeks.
+I reached out and brushed away stray strands of hair sticking to her cheeks.

 “I blamed myself for his death.
-I told myself that if only I had told my parents about my visions then the whole thing could have been avoided.”
+I told myself that if I had only told my parents about my visions, then the whole thing could’ve been avoided.”
 She sighed and leaned against my chest once more.
-Now that we were completely dry I put down my wand and ran my fingers over her hair as she kept talking.
+Now that we were completely dry, I put down my wand and ran my fingers over her hair as she kept talking.

 Avrille wrapped her arms around my neck.

-“I have to go back into the memory,” she whispered against my ear.
+“I need to go back into the memory,” she said quietly against my ear.

 “What?!”
 I exclaimed, taking hold of her shoulders and moving her so I could look her in the eyes.
-“No, not after something so upsetting.
+“No, not after reliving such a shock.
 You need time to recover.”

-“I know you want to protect me, but I have to go back,” she said once more, only this time stern and absolute.
+“I know you want to protect me, but I have to go back in,” she said once more, only this time stern and absolute.

 I stood as well.
-“Then I’m coming with you again,” I said, knowing that she wouldn’t be swayed from her wish.
-She took a full measure of me, then nodded once curtly and turned back toward the Pensieve.
-Though I knew she hadn’t mean it, I had never felt so utterly unneeded by her before.
-Now that her own magic was once more flowing through her veins I knew that Avrille would no longer need me as a physical protector.
-I hoped, however, that she would at least allow me to pretend that she still did.
+“Then I’m coming with you again,” I said, knowing she wouldn’t be swayed when she was feeling this resolute.
+She took a full measure of me then nodded once curtly and turned back towards the Pensieve.
+Though I knew she hadn’t meant it, I had never felt so utterly unneeded by her before.
+Now that her own, true magic was once more flowing through her veins, Avrille would no longer need me as a physical protector.
+I hoped, however, she would at least allow me to pretend that she still did, once in a while.

 I moved forward so that I was right next to her in front of the Pensieve again.
 Avrille looked to me and smiled faintly, for a moment breaking the grim determination set in her face.
-She allowed me to take hold of her hand before we fell through the freezing swirling black mist and back into her memory.
+She allowed me to take hold of her hand before we fell through the freezing, swirling grey mist and back into her memory.

 We landed at the same moment as before.
 Young Avrille was drawing at her table, her father not yet having come home.
 This time, Avrille sat down beside herself, almost in the exact pose as her young reflection and watched the movement of the crayons spreading colour across the paper.
-I stood a little off to the side, knowing that though she didn’t seem to be actually doing anything, Avrille was finally coming to terms with the memory.
+I stood a little off to the side, understanding that though she didn’t seem to be actually doing anything, Avrille was finally coming to terms with the memory.
 When the sound of her father’s voice flowed up the stairs to her ears, young Avrille jumped up and ran over to the doorway to look down into the kitchen.
-Before now I hadn’t been exactly sure for the reason behind the girl’s expression of sheer terror, but now I knew it was because she had been so scared to hear that her father was home early.
-Avrille remained sitting still beside the drawing table, watching her past self watch her parents downstairs.
+Before, I hadn’t been exactly sure of the reason for the girl’s expression of sheer panic, but now I knew it was because she had been so scared to hear her father home early.
+Avrille remained sitting still beside the drawing table, watching her past self looking down on her parents downstairs.

-There came the loud bang of Asphodel slamming the door behind him as he rushed out into the yard.
-This noise made young Avrille start, then run over to look out the open window.
-Avrille did not get up, but scooted over on her knees so that once more, like earlier, she was kneeling beside her memory.
+Next came the loud bang of Armand throwing open the door as he rushed out into the yard.
+This noise made young Avrille start then run over to look out the open window.
+Avrille did not get up, but she scooted over on her knees so that once more, like earlier, she was kneeling beside her memory.
 Throughout the battle she remained kneeling, watching her younger self with a look of empathy on her face.
 As the light of the killing curse turned the pale pink walls momentarily green, Avrille raised a hand.
-I would never have believed what happened next if I had not been there myself to witness it.
+I would never have believed what happened next if I had not been there to witness it myself.

 The memory froze.
 Avrille placed her hands on the shoulders of her remembered self, and they did not pass though.
-I could see her fingertips indenting the fabric of the young girl’s shirt as she turned her so they were face to face, Avrille still kneeling so they were almost eye-level.
+I could see her fingertips indenting the fabric of the young girl’s shirt as she turned her so they were face to face.
+Avrille was still kneeling, so they were almost eye-level with each other.

-Avrille reached up and brushed back the girl’s fringe, and whispered, “It’s ok.”
+Avrille reached up and brushed back the girl’s fringe, whispering, “It’s ok.”